 No Financial Plan

 During the winter holidays in 2017, Nina, who has both physical and mental health issues, suffered a debilitating injury.
 Lejarde took about four weeks of Paid Family Leave at the beginning of 2018 to help care for Nina as she transitioned from inpatient care at the hospital to living in the family’s Escondido home once again.

 Nina was no longer able to care for Michael, who was now a full-fledged toddler.
 Lejarde and Kristin knew that enrolling Michael in a daycare facility was their best option, only they didn’t have the money.

 Adopting the “we’ll just figure it out” attitude, the Lejarde family’s plan was for Kristin to pick up extra hours to make up for the temporary change in income, but the work wasn’t available.

 When Lejarde’s pay was temporarily delayed by about a week-and-a-half, things really started to financially unravel for the family.

-The Lejarde’s had borrowed money from family and friends in amounts ranging from $250 to $500 so they could pay their bills.
-They also pushed final grace period due dates as far as they could, and maxed out their credit cards.
+The Lejarde family had borrowed money from family and friends in amounts ranging from $250 to $500 so they could pay their bills.
+They also pushed the final grace period due dates as far as they could and maxed out their credit cards.